Week 6: The Digital Customer Experience – Attribution & Tracking

 At Sydney Digital we take the pain out of this process by empowering our clients with custom designed dashboards that show the metrics that matter.
 Even a CEO could understand them.

-This brings you to the end of Week 6 of our 12 week series on the Digital Customer Experience.
-We hope you learned a lot, or found some valuable insights.
+This brings you to the end of Week 6 of our 10 week series on the Digital Customer Experience.
+We hope you learned a lot, or found some valuable insights on what can often be a relatively boring subject.
+I mean attribution & tracking is not for the faint of heart!

 For more insights like this – pop yourself on our Insights list and we’ll email you the latest insights every month.
 And if you’re looking to partner with agency who has your success and Digital Customer Experience in mind; Speak to the best in the biz.